 First, it’s crucial to maintain the home appliances as instructed by the user manuals or maintenance how-tos.
 Many service jobs happen because the owner did not clean the appliance regularly or change filters or oil moving parts, as the case may be.
 You may also want to get professional maintenance and servicing done regularly.

 Second, you can consider a home warranty.
-A home warranty plan provides home systems and kitchen appliances repairs for the cost of just the premium (an average of $500) and a trade service fee (an average of $80).
+A home warranty plan provides home systems and kitchen appliance repairs for the cost of just the premium (an average of $500) and a trade service fee (an average of $80).
 With home warranty companies, you also get repair guarantees for 90-180 days on covered and eligible work.

 Third, you can do simple troubleshooting yourself, but trying DIY repairs can void your OEM or home warranty.
 The resultant repairs would be more pricey.